YohanSandun/Sigiri/docs/ComplexNumbers.md

 - `ctanh(value)` : The hyperbolic tangent of value.

 ### Notes
-- The built in method `abs(value)` can used to get the absolute value of a complex number.
+- The built in method `abs(value)` can be used to get the absolute value of a complex number.
 - Fractional exponent of negative numbers, will also return a complex number.
 ```sh
 c = (-10)**0.5